airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 Capturing excited community members will benefit in following ways:

 - Scale content production by # of engaged power users instead of internal team size.
-- Encourage beginner, intermediate and advanced knowledge share inspired by real-world production usage rather than the kitchen sink.
+- Encourage beginner, intermediate and advanced knowledge share inspired by real-world usage rather than the kitchen sink.
-- Access more forms of content:
+- Access more forms of content like:
   - Tips, tricks & mistakes from the trenches
   - Authentic *in production* success stories
-  - Higher coverage of permutations using your tech with different stacks (e.g. YourAPI on Rails, YourAPI + Another-API etc.)
+  - More permutations using your tech with different stacks (e.g. YourAPI on Rails, YourAPI + Another-API etc.)

-Community content production will stimulate a network effect of authentic grass roots Evangelism.
-The content produced will also be easier to maintain and stay relevant longer as AirPair's **[Social Authoring tools](//airpair.com/preview/draft/jk-git-authoring-annoucement)** enable the community to edit, improve and maintain posts as you release new framework versions.
+  - Community content breeds a networking effect of authentic grass roots Evangelism.

+Content published on AirPair will also be easier to maintain as AirPair's **[Social Authoring tools](//airpair.com/preview/draft/jk-git-authoring-annoucement)** enable the community to edit, improve and maintain posts as you release new framework versions.

 ## 2 Access AirPair's Growing Reader Base

 With over **3 million pageviews in the last 6 months**, AirPair has become one of the Web's best places to find technical content.

 A great post published on AirPair can expect **40,000 pageviews** in it's first week, or **200,000+ over it's "lifetime"**.
-The average post in January had 15,000 views in that month alone.
+The average post in January had 15,000 by the enf of the month.
 The average time spent reading a post is 6-8 minutes.

 ![Alexa Airpair](//imgur.com/lCnq538.png)